Pakistan’s army vowed to avoid politics. Now it’s back in the middle.

 The Islamabad High Court granted former Prime Minister Imran Khan bail in an ongoing corruption case Friday, a move experts say could help slow the spread of violent protests across the country.
 Indeed, it’s been an unprecedented week of attacks against the Pakistani military, which recently vowed to end its political meddling.

-A day before his arrest, Mr. Khan accused a three-star general, Faisal Naseer, by name of plotting to have him killed, a statement that experts say crossed an unspoken line.
+A day before his arrest, Mr. Khan accused a two-star general, Faisal Naseer, by name of plotting to have him killed, a statement that experts say crossed an unspoken line.
 These allegations, along with the seemingly retributive timing of Mr. Khan’s arrest, incited some Khan supporters to target military installations in nationwide demonstrations that have led to thousands of arrests.

 Why We Wrote This